What is LinguaPix?

-LinguaPix is a database of picture naming norms developed as part of a crowdsourcing mega-study financed by the Fritz Thyssen Stiftung.
 Its major aim was to address the shortcomings of the available picture datasets used in psychological and linguistic research by creating a new database of normed colour images that researchers from around the world can rely upon in their investigations (see Preview).
-In order to do this, we employed a new form of normative study, namely a megastudy, whereby 1,620 colour photographs of items spanning across 42 semantic categories were named and rated by a group of German speakers (and are currently evaluated by a group of Dutch, English, Polish, and Cantonese speakers).
+To this end, a new form of normative study was employed, namely a megastudy, whereby 1,620 colour photographs of items spanning across 42 semantic categories were named and rated by a group of German speakers (and are currently evaluated by a group of Dutch, English, Polish, and Cantonese speakers).
 This was done to establish the following linguistic norms: speech onset times (SOT), name agreement, accuracy, familiarity, visual complexity, valence, and arousal.

 Details regarding data collection, analysis, and database design can be found in: